Here’s the short version of my story…

 I live in Montreal, Quebec, Canada.

 When I’m not working, and if the weather is being kind, I can often be seen enjoying the outdoors in my kayak or on my bike.
+In the winter I’m out on my cross-country skis most days.
 Just so you know… I’m not always sitting in front of a keyboard.